tolkien/SimpleVisor/README.md

 The express goal of this project, as stated above, was to minimize code in any way possible, without causing negative side-effects, and focusing on the 'bare-metal' needs.
 This includes:

 * Minimizing use of assembly code.
 If it weren't for the lack of an __lgdt intrinsic, and a workaround for the behavior of a Windows API, only the first 4 instructions of the hypervisor's entry point would require assembly.
 As it stands, the project has a total of 10 instructions, spread throughout 3 functions.
 This is a massive departure from other hypervisor projects, which often have multiple hundreds of line of assembly code.
-A variety of Windows-specific and compiler-specific tricks are used to achieve this, which will be described in the source code.
+A variety of OS-specific tricks and compiler shortcuts are used to achieve this result.
 * Reducing checks for errors which are unlikely to happen.
 Given a properly configured, and trusted, set of input data, instructions such as vmx_vmwrite and vmx_vmread should never fail, for example.
 * Removing support for x86, which complicates matters and causes special handling around 64-bit fields.
 * Expressly reducing all possible VM-Exits to only the Intel architecturally defined minimum (CPUID, INVD, VMX Instructions, and XSETBV).
 This is purposefully done to keep the hypervisor as small as possible, as well as the initialization code.
 * No support for VMCALL.
 Many hypervisors use VMCALL as a way to exit the hypervisor, which requires assembly programming (there is no intrinsic) and additional exit handling.
 SimpleVisor uses a CPUID trap instead.
-* Relying on little-known Windows functions to simplify development of the hypervisor, such as Generic DPCs and hibernation contexts.
+* Relying on little-known OS functions to simplify development of the hypervisor, such as Generic DPCs and hibernation contexts on Windows, or the PI MP protocol on UEFI.
 * Supporting EPT/VPID in a very simple fashion, to demonstrate a solid base of the simplest possible implementation of the feature.
+* Portability and isolation of OS-specific routines.

 Another implied goal was to support the very latest in hardware features, as even [Bochs][6] doesn't always have the very-latest Intel VMX instructions and/or definitions.
 These are often found in header files such as "vmcs.h" and "vmx.h" that various projects have at various levels of definition.
 For example, Xen master has some unreleased VM Exit reasons, but not certain released ones, which Bochs does have, albeit it doesn't have the unreleased ones!
+One such example is the usage of 1GB EPT entries, which for example VMWare does not virtualize correctly.

 Finally, SimpleVisor is meant to be an educational tool -- it has exhaustive comments explaining all logic behind each line of code, and specific Windows or Intel VMX tips and tricks that allow it to achieve its desired outcome.
 Various bugs or poorly documented behaviors are called out explicitly.

-## Installation
+## Installation on Windows

 Because x64 Windows requires all drivers to be signed, you must testsign the SimpleVisor binary.
 The Visual Studio project file can be setup to do so by using the "Driver Signing" options and enabling "Test Sign" with your own certificate.
 From the UI, you can also generate your own.